spijnenb/PHP-router/readme.md

 - Make sure a recent version of PHP is installed (7.2.x)
 - Extract files to folder
-- Start PHP CLI server with the following command
+- Start a PHP CLI webserver with the following command
 ```
 php -S localhost:3000
 ```